 Don't only heal one teammate teammate exclusively unless you absolutely have to.
 Exclusively healing one person only is detrimental to your team since you're not focusing on your most of your teammates.
 In a competitive setting, such as Highlander or 6v6, a "Pocket" is someone who's primary job is to protect their team's Medic.
 How will you gain points?
 For every 600 HP healed, you get 1 point, so there's no need to latch on to one decent teammate to gain points.
 What matters is that you spread the heals and overheals!

-A good Medic will always know where his teammates are located, and since they're always going to take damage, your Medic auto call should be set at 99% health.
+A good Medic will always know where his teammates are located, and since they're always going to take damage, your Medic auto call should be set at around at least 85% health.
 Also everyone spamming and mashing the E button might get annoying, but in the end this will help you since you're able to know where you can run to in a tight situation.
-Also if you're able to, remember to communicate with your team so you know where they are.
+If you're able to, remember to communicate with your team so you know where they are.

 Be sure to also Spycheck.
-The easiest way to do that is to walk into a teammate.
+The easiest way to do that is to walk into a teammate (which is not recommended), fire needles, or hit them with your say.
 If you can just walk through them, they're on your side!
 If you can't walk through them, well... that person is a Spy.
-Try to get your teammates to kill them, if their hands are too full, you can try to kill them yourself, but be careful!
+Try to get your teammates to kill them, if their hands are too full, you can try to kill them yourself, but be careful since being in their melee range can be dangerous!
 Spies can facestab you due to lag compensation, or sometimes they can land a successful backstab.
 Even though it can fill your Ubercharge when they're undisguised, its risky to Melee them.
 Use your syringe gun when you can.
 Remember that you must always check for Spies, find out if they're using a Dead Ringer, and make sure they're killed as quickly as possible.
 Any decent Spy will attempt to kill you first no matter what, even though it may cause their possible death.
-A Medic has to be paranoid about everything.

 Remember: There is always a Sniper with a scope zoomed in on you or a Spy ready to stab your back.
 You must also be ready to make snap decisions and judgements.
 Have your priorities ready, and be organized!